Skip to content

 Testing your Madison home

-Public Health Madison and Dane County serves as the area radon resource, and statewide 17 Radon Information Centers offer kits for about $15 including lab analysis.
+Public Health Madison and Dane County serves as the area radon resource, and statewide 17 Radon Information Centers offer low-cost test kits including lab analysis.
+Kit prices change, so check that page for current details.
 A short-term charcoal test takes just a few days, which suits a sale, while a long-term test gives a better year-round average.
 Winter is peak testing season here, since closed-up homes let radon build.
 If a short-term test is at or above 4.0 pCi/L, the EPA recommends confirming with a follow-up test.
 See radon testing for the full rundown.

 Mitigation and cost

 If your level is high, the common fix is active sub-slab depressurization: a pipe and a continuously running fan that vents radon above the roofline.
 Wisconsin DHS estimates a system typically costs $1,000 to $2,000, and Madison homes fall in that range by foundation and design.
 Learn how systems work on the radon mitigation page, and see the cost guide for the breakdown.
-The independent professionals we match you with can hold the voluntary NRPP or NRSB credentials; we do not perform the work or hold any certification ourselves.
+The independent professionals we send your request to can hold the voluntary NRPP or NRSB credentials; we do not perform the work or hold any certification ourselves.

 Radon and a Madison home sale